Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Introduction

-HTE is assessed by estimating the conditional average treatment effect (CATE), defined as the expected difference between potential outcomes in the treatment and control arms, given patient characteristics.
+HTE is assessed by estimating the conditional average treatment effect (CATE), typically defined as the expected difference between potential outcomes in the treatment and control arms, given patient characteristics.
 Existing methods for CATE estimation in survival outcomes primarily focus on the accurate estimation of CATE and post-hoc subgroup identification.
-For instance, \cite{metalearner_surv_JDS,pseudoreg_survival_Bo2024} employed meta-learners with machine learning to estimate CATE for survival data, identifying beneficial subgroups by selecting thresholds on predicted CATEs and applying variable importance techniques post hoc. \cite{HTE_mediansurv_ML_Hu2021,clusteredCATEsurv_Hu2022} used Bayesian methods to estimate CATE on the median survival time scale, identifying subgroups by examining posterior average survival effects against covariates. \cite{CSF_JRSSb2023} introduced causal survival forests (CSF) to improve the interpretability of CATE estimates through tree structures, although subgroup identification remained challenging due to the complexity of the ensemble trees.
+For instance, \cite{CATE_simultaneousCI_Biostatistics2011_Cai} proposed to construct simultaneous confidence intervals for the average treatment effect in subgroups defined by patients sharing the same CATE estimates. \cite{metalearner_surv_JDS,pseudoreg_survival_Bo2024} employed meta-learners with machine learning to estimate CATE for survival data, subsequently identifying beneficial subgroups by selecting thresholds on predicted CATEs. \cite{HTE_mediansurv_ML_Hu2021,clusteredCATEsurv_Hu2022} used Bayesian methods to estimate CATE on the median survival time scale, identifying subgroups by examining posterior average survival effects against covariates. \cite{CSF_JRSSb2023} introduced causal survival forests (CSF) to improve the interpretability of CATE estimates through tree structures, although subgroup identification remained challenging due to the complexity of the ensemble trees.